zane0703/NewPipe/README.md

 Before running building the project, ensure you have the following installed on your system:

-- Java 25(JDK25 if wnat to build the project)
+- Java 25 (JDK 25 if want to build the project yourself)
 - VLC Media Player: The application relies on VLC for media playback functionality

 # 📦 Downloads (Pre-built Files)